MohdRas/dsa-basics/README.md

   - It is a sequence of TrieNode.
 Each node define two things - map of childr nodes & boolean flag ( to indicate if this node is leaf node or not )
   - TrieNode { boolean leafNodeFlag, Map<Character, TrieNode> children}
   - Insert or seach a word and search a prefix of a word - O(w) , w = length of the word
+  - common words/prefix will be stored only once.
 - https://neetcode.io/courses/advanced-algorithms/3 Two pointer
 - https://neetcode.io/courses/dsa-for-beginners/27 Hash ImpleNodde mentation
 - https://neetcode.io/courses/dsa-for-beginners/34 Bit Operations